Classification of two-term tilting complexes over Brauer graph algebras: Ribbon graphs combinatorics

 \item[(d)] A \emph{signature} on a walk $W=\{w=(e_1,\ldots,e_l),\ol{w}\}$ is an assignment of signs $\e_W(e)=\e_W(\ol{e})$ on the half-edges in $W$ such that $\e_W(e_i)\neq \e_{W}(e_{i+1})$ for all $i\in\{1,\ldots,l-1\}$.
 A walk equipped with a signature is called a \emph{signed walk}.
 A \emph{signed half-walk} is a half-walk $w$ equipped with a signature on $W=\{w,\ol{w}\}$.
 We often denote a signed half-walk by $(w;\e)$ or $(e_1^{\e(e_1)},e_2^{\e(e_2)},\ldots,e_l^{\e(e_l)})$.
 Denote by $\SW(\G)$ the set of signed walks of $\G$. \end{itemize} \end{definition} Note that the notation of half-walk has no subscript next to the closing bracket, whereas the subscript $v$ in $(e_1,e_2,\ldots,e_k)_v$ clarifies that this sequence represents a cyclic subordering around $v$.

-The combinatorial gadget is named in the spirit of the Green's walk around a Brauer tree \cite{Gre}, which is essentially a combinatorial description of the minimal projective resolutions of what we call the hook modules (Definition \ref{def-hook}) of a Brauer tree algebra.
-We will see in Section \ref{sec-twotilt} that the signed walks coincide with the minimal projective \emph{presentations} of certain modules of a Brauer graph algebra.

-Another reason why we use the name ``walk" in the above definition is that they can be visualised as walks in graph theory, when we regard (the geometric realisation of) $\G$ as a graph of undirected edges.
+Note that our ``walks" here can be visualised as walks in graph theory, if we regard (the geometric realisation of) $\G$ as a graph of undirected edges.
 However, they are not exactly the same as graph-theoretic walks, as we can see in the following example.